Labour says reforms would tackle ‘exodus’ of teachers from profession

 Sir Keir Starmer is expected to use a speech next week to promise to reinstate the requirement for new teachers to have or to be working towards qualified teacher status, amid a raft of proposals the party says would boost standards in schools.

-It comes as schools grapple with teacher vacancies and gaps in staffing.
+It comes as schools grapple with teacher vacancies and gaps in staffing, with warnings that the situation is now at a “crisis” level.

 Teacher vacancies have doubled in the past two years, according to the most recent official data for England, while more than 40,000 teachers left their jobs in the last year.